 - I love my kids more than life itself

-- I love my partner and my home
+- I love my partner and my home so much

 - I love being at home